Become a student member today for free and be part of the RACGP community

 The Fellowship in Advanced Rural General Practice (FARGP) is awarded in addition to the vocational Fellowship of the RACGP (FRACGP)* and has pathways for registrars and practising general practitioners (GPs).

 It provides the opportunity to learn about the specific health needs of rural and remote communities, and develop skills to meet those needs with an extra 12 months of advanced rural skills training.
 Candidates have four years to complete the requirements and achieve dual RACGP fellowship (FRACGP, FARGP).

 * The FARGP cannot be undertaken as a stand-alone qualification.

 With pathways for registrars and practising GPs, the FARGP develops advanced rural skills and broadens options for safe, accessible and comprehensive rural care.

 Access FARGP guidelines, enrolment forms, Advanced Rural Skills Training (ARST) curriculums and information on Fellowship requirements.

-Completed as part of the FARGP, the Community Project is a valuable opportunity to get to know the community and improve health outcomes.
+Completed as an optional FARGP activity, the Community Project is a valuable opportunity to get to know the community and improve health outcomes